Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Measuring quantum objects: dual affine sets, POVMs, and testers

 \subsection{Quantum measurement and its relationship with probabilistic transformations}

-From the above discussion, we can now consider quantum measurements on general quantum objects in a more general way.
+From the above discussion, we can now consider quantum measurements on quantum objects in a more general way.
 We start by presenting their definition. \begin{definition} Let $\Scal_\inp\subseteq\L(\H)$ be a set of quantum objects and $\overline{\Scal}_\inp$ its dual affine.
 A general quantum measurement on $\Scal_\inp$ is given by a set of operators $\{M^{(i)}\}_i$, with $M^{(i)}\in\L(\H)$ respecting,

 and the probability of obtaining an outcome $i$ when measuring the object $W\in\Scal_\inp$ is $p(i)=\tr[M^{(i)} W]$. \end{definition} General measurements are the largest set of measurements which is in principle allowed by quantum theory, and may be used to perform measurements on general quantum objects such as process matrices, as in Ref.~\cite{lewandowska23discrimination} where the authors used general measurements to discriminate between process matrices with indefinite causal order.
-Similarly to other general transformations discussed in this manuscript, it may be the case that a general measurements may not be realised by quantum circuits (due to indefinite causality), or even it might be the case that we can never obtain a ``fair'' physical implementation for some general measurements (due to some other physical principle, e.g., reversibility preserving principle~\cite{araujo16purification,yokojima20} or logically consistence process~\cite{baumeler16_logically,vanrietvelde22_consistent_circuits}.
+Similarly to other general transformations discussed in this manuscript, it may be the case that a general measurement may not be realised by quantum circuits (due to indefinite causality), or it might even be the case that one can never obtain a 'fair' physical implementation for some general measurements (due to some other physical principle, e.g., a reversibility preserving principle~\cite{araujo16purification,yokojima20} or the requirement of logically consistent processes~\cite{baumeler16_logically,vanrietvelde22_consistent_circuits}).
 However, any set greater than the one defined above is certainly forbidden by quantum theory.

 We remark that the set of general quantum measurements is closely related to the set of probabilistic transformations.
 Similarly to quantum instruments, a probabilistic transformation may be viewed as a description of a quantum measurement and a post-measurement state.
 Hence, every probabilistic transformation corresponds to a quantum measurement.
 More precisely, if $\{C^{(i)}\}_i$ is a probabilistic quantum transformation from $\Scal_\inp$ to $\Scal_\out$, its associated general measurement operators are given by $M^{(i)}:=\map{C}^{(i)\dagger}[\id_\out]$.
 Indeed,